n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 10 - Advent of Cyber 2021.md

 ![Full Port Scan](AoC-2021_Photos/Day_10/5.0_AoC-Day-10_12-28-21-p-.png)

-After nearly 10 minutes, the scan completed, exposing a single high port service running somewhere unusual.
+After nearly 10 minutes, the scan was completed, exposing a single high port service running somewhere unusual.
 ### Question-8
 [TOC](#TOC)

  We want to know what precisely is running there.
-Had we ran a version or script scan against the entire port range, we could have had an even longer wait for the results.
-Now that we know what specific port to scan, we can fine tune the command.
+Had we run a version or script scan against the entire port range, we could have had an even longer wait for the results.
+Now that we know what specific port to scan, we can fine-tune the command.
 Run the command `nmap -p 20212 -sV -v <TARGET_IP>` and check the results

  ![Telnet Discovered](AoC-2021_Photos/Day_10/6.0_AoC-Day-10_12-28-21-telnet.png)

- Unfortuantely for McSkidy, her server has a `telnet` service as a backdoor.
+ Unfortunately for McSkidy, her server has a `telnet` service as a backdoor.
 Telnet is horribly insecure, never encrypted, and often poorly configured.
-This one has a password on it, but the passwords are often default, if included at all.
+This one has a password on it, but the passwords are often set to default if included at all.

  ![Acessing Telnet](AoC-2021_Photos/Day_10/7.0_AoC-Day-10_12-28-21-telnet-access.png)